tmansuroglu/vanilla-js-dropdown/README.md

 - styles injected with JS should be turned into css class
 - All events should be cleaned up
 - (?)
 Injection of presentation layer should be dynamic
+- There should be loading state
+- There should be disabled state
+- There should be read-only state
+- Dropdown should be accesible